Ryde Secondary College

 • Years 9 and 10 Photographic and Digital Media

-• Year 11 Photographic and Digital Imaging.
+• Year 11 Photography, Video and Digital Imaging

 Students also engage with the art world with excursions to the Art Gallery of NSW, The Museum of Contemporary Art and other Sydney galleries.